abinit/abipy/README.rst

 AbiPy is interfaced with `Pymatgen <http://www.pymatgen.org>`_ and this allows users to benefit from the different tools and python objects available in the pymatgen ecosystem

-Official documentation of the stable version available at `abipy docpage`_.
+Official documentation of the stable version available at the `abipy docpage`_.

 AbiPy can be used in conjunction with `matplotlib <http://matplotlib.org>`_, `pandas <http://pandas.pydata.org>`_, `ipython <https://ipython.org/index.html>`_ and `jupyter <http://jupyter.org/>`_